mmarchioro/reimagined-site/_includes/algorand-core.md

 ### How Quant Island help with Algorand?

-While Algorand is a great blockchain for people that are well versed in the world of cryptography, it might not be straightforward for the traditional developer toi understand.
+While Algorand is a great blockchain for people that are well versed in the world of cryptography, it might not be straightforward for the traditional developer to understand.
-Admittedly it has a moderlately steep curve to learn about all its details.
+Admittedly it has a steep curve, so that learning about all its details is not a quick task.

 At Quant Island we are up to date with the latest news on the Algorand blockchain and we have a load of experience with the blockchain itself.
 Hence we can guide you to understand how to use the best blockchain to date.